 Description: Advanced-level college newspaper production with an emphasis on both theory and practice.
 Qualified students may serve in various capacities, ranging from writing to photography to art.
-Students may not take JOU-20 and/or JOU-20A/B/C/D for more than a combined total of four times.
+Students may not take JOU-20A/B/C/D for more than a combined total of four times.
 27 hours lecture and 81 hours laboratory.
 (TBA option) (Letter grade only)